crateio/distutils2/docs/source/tutorial.rst

 contains.

-Let's say you have a project called *CLVault* containing one package called *clvault*,and a few scripts insde.
+Let's say you have a project called *CLVault* containing one package called *clvault*, and a few scripts inside.
 You can use the *mkcfg* script to create a *setup.cfg* file for the project.
 The script will ask you a few questions::

     $ mkdir CLVault